Richmond, British Columbia: Geography

 The city also includes the fishing village of Steveston, located in the far southwest corner of the city, and Burkeville, which shares Sea Island with the airport.
 Both Steveston and Burkeville were independent villages until they were annexed by Richmond.

 Since all of Richmond occupies islands in a river delta, the city has plenty of rich, alluvial soil for agriculture, and was one of the first areas in British Columbia to be farmed by Europeans in the 19th century.
 The drawback of Richmond's geographical location was that since all the land averages just one metre above sea level, it was prone to flooding, especially during high tide.
-As a result, all the major islands are now surrounded by a system of dykes, which, although not as massive as those in the Netherlands or the levees of New Orleans, serve to protect the town from anticipated sources of flooding.
-There is a possibility that, during an earthquake, the dykes could rupture and the alluvial soil may liquefy, causing extensive damage.
+As a result, all the major islands are now surrounded by a system of dykes, which, although not as massive as those in the Netherlands or the levees of New Orleans, serve to protect the city from anticipated sources of flooding.
+There is a possibility that, during an earthquake, the dykes could rupture, and the alluvial soil may liquefy, causing extensive damage.
 Richmond is also at risk of a major flood if the Fraser River has an unusually high spring freshet.
 Recreational trails run along the tops of many of the dykes, and Richmond also supports about 1400 acre of parkland.

 Because of the high groundwater table, very few houses in Richmond have basements and until the late 1980s, very few buildings were above 3 storeys high.
 Also, because of proximity to the airport, current building codes limit the height of buildings to 150 ft.

 Climate

 Richmond has an oceanic climate (Cfb).
 Because it is not as close to the mountains, it actually receives 30% less rain than neighbouring Vancouver.
-It rarely snows in winter and the summer temperatures are mild to warm.
+It rarely snows in winter, and the summer temperatures are mild to warm.
 Richmond is also very cloudy in the cooler months.